callum-hart/Image2Gradient/README.md

 #### Examples

-Beneath each example is the cmd used to generate the gradient. *Image on the left, CSS gradient on the right.*
+Below each example is the cmd used to generate the gradient. *Image on the left, CSS gradient on the right :wink:*

 ![building](sample_gradients/building.png)
 > `java Image2Gradient -f 500 -t l2r ../../../sample_images/building.jpg`